Boomack Client CLI

 - if a URL is given and the path does not contain a known filename (extension), a HEAD request is issued against the URL to determine the content type of the response

-- if the content of a string starts with
+- if the content of a string starts with <and ends with>, it is displayed astext/html

 - otherwise it is displayed as plain text or download